Tennis-Djokovic schools Kecmanovic to reach last 16 again | Sports-Games

 Kecmanovic, seeded 25, received the biggest cheer of the day when he finally got on the scoreboard after 35 minutes by taking a long service game.
 But Djokovic was streets ahead of his 22-year-old rival as he reached the last 16 at Wimbledon for the 14th time.

 The 35-year-old needed just one break of serve in the second set and broke twice in the third to lead 5-2 before blotting his copybook slightly with a couple of loose games.
-It only delayed the inevitable, however, as Djokovic completed victory to set up a clash with Dutch wildcard Tim van Rijthoven.
+It only delayed the inevitable, however, as Djokovic completed victory, his 24th in a row at the grasscourt major dating back to 2018, to set up a clash with Dutch wildcard Tim van Rijthoven.

+"Obviously it helps a lot if you start off the match very well," Djokovic said of his lightning start.
+"The way I played first set was great.
+"I maintained that level pretty much throughout the entire match.
+Just overall very pleased."

+His next assignment against Van Rijthoven will take place on middle Sunday, which until this year was a rest day.
+Wimbledon have moved with the times and have now scheduled matches on that day with the men's and women's fourth round singles spread over Sunday and Monday rather than just Monday.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)